-Stewardship Council 2012 Public Outreach Activities, Targeted Media Outreach and Noticing
+Stewardship Council 2013 Public Outreach Activities, Targeted Media Outreach and Noticing

-- The Stewardship Council sent out 26 e-mails to its stakeholders regarding Youth Investment Program/Foundation for Youth Investment updates and information, Land Conservation program updates and information, and public Council board meeting announcements, totaling more than 123,779 individual e-mails sent. - Notifications were mailed to 26 neighboring property owners, the Board of Supervisors of the affected county, each affected city, town and water supply entity, and each affected tribe regarding the proposed Kennedy Meadows Land Conversation and Conveyance Plan (LCCP).
+- The Stewardship Council sent out 12 e-mails to its stakeholders regarding Youth Investment Program/Foundation for Youth Investment updates and information, Land Conservation program updates and information, and public Council board meeting announcements, totaling more than 79,801 individual e-mails sent. - 2.
+Notifications were mailed to 226 neighboring property owners, the Board of Supervisors of the affected county, each affected city, town and water supply entity, and each affected tribe regarding the proposed Land Conversation and Conveyance Plans (LCCPs) for five planning units.
 The notification explained how stakeholders could submit public comments on the draft LCCP. - 3.
-News releases announcing public board meetings were sent to the Stewardship Council media database, which includes more than 1,000 media outlet representatives. - The Stewardship Council requested 20 legal notices to be printed in local papers, noticing the six public board meetings.
-Notices were printed in the paper where the board meetings were held. - 5.
-Five notices were disseminated requesting public comment on the draft guidelines regarding the satisfaction of property tax neutrality, resulting in 21,340 individual emails sent. - 6.
-The Stewardship Council's 2011 annual report was posted to the website and distributed via email to approximately 6,000 stakeholders,
+News releases announcing public board meetings were sent to the Stewardship Council media database, which includes more than 1,100 media outlet representatives. - 4.
+The Stewardship Council requested 23 legal notices to be printed in local papers, noticing the six public board meetings.
+Notices were printed in papers serving the counties relating to proposed board actions, as well as the location of the meeting. - Six notices were disseminated requesting public comment on the draft Land Conservation and Conveyance Plans (LCCPs) for five planning units (including one revised LCCP), resulting in 33,125 individual emails sent.

-As of November 1, 2012, The Stewardship Council database included 12,800 individuals at 4,823 organizations (federal, state and local agencies, nonprofits, schools, tribal entities, foundations and for-profit businesses).
+- 6. The Stewardship Council's 2012 annual report was posted to the website and with its availability via the website announced via an email to approximately 6,000 stakeholders. - 7.
+As of November 1, 2013, The Stewardship Council database included 12,800 individuals at 4,851 organizations (federal, state and local agencies, nonprofits, schools, tribal entities, foundations and for-profit businesses).